ashleykleynhans/alertmanager-webhook/README.md

 3. Note that the ngrok URL will change if you stop ngrok and run it again, so keep it running in a separate terminal window, otherwise you will not be able to test your webhook successfully.
-4. Update your SNS webhook configuration to the URL that is displayed while ngrok is running **(be sure to use the https one)**.
+4. Update your Alertmanager webhook configuration to the URL that is displayed while ngrok is running **(be sure to use the https one)**.
-5. Trigger an SNS event to trigger the notification webhook.
+5. Trigger an Alertmanager event to trigger the notification webhook (this can be done by running the `test.py` script provided within this project.
-6. Check your Slack channel that you created for your SNS notifications.
+6. Check your Discord and Telegram channels that you created for your Alertmanager notifications.

 ## Deploy to AWS Lambda